-Does Pynq support Python 2.7?
+Does PYNQ support Python 2.7?

-Python 2.7 is loaded on Zynq® and Python 2.7 scripts can be executed.
-The PYNQ v2.0 release is based on Python 3.6 and is not backward compatibility with Python 2.7.
+The PYNQ image is based on Ubuntu which includes Python 2.7 in the root file system.
+The Python package pynq, however, is based on Python 3.6; this python package is not compatible with Python 2.7.